rust-lang/rfcs/text/3621-derive-smart-pointer.md

 refcounted value with multiple lists.
 People have argued that it would be better to change this to a generic type instead of a const generic, so it would be useful to keep the option of having multiple generic types on the struct.

+### Conflicts with third-party derive macros

+The `#[pointee]` attribute could in principle conflict with other derive macros that also wish to annotate one of the parameters with an attribute called `#[pointee]`.
+To disambiguate such cases, we also allow the attribute to be spelled `#[smart_pointer::pointee]`.

+It is an error to specify both `#[pointee]` and `#[smart_pointer::pointee]`, so both macros must support this kind of disambiguation.

+Another way to avoid conflicts between `#[derive(SmartPointer)]` and third-party macros is to always assume that the first generic parameter is the pointee.
+This RFC does not propose that solution because:

+* It prevents the pointee from having a default unless it is the only parameter, because parameters with a default must come last.
+* If logic such as "the first parameter" becomes commonplace in macro design, then it does not really solve the issue with conflicts: you could have two macros that both assume that the first parameter is special.
+And this kind of conflict will be more common than attribute conflicts, because the attribute will only conflict if both macros use an attribute of the same name.

+The authors are not aware of any macros using a `#[pointee]` attribute today.

 # Prior art
 [prior-art]: #prior-art